JoshVNguyen/cpsc4820_hellskitchen/README.md

 ### Week 1
 For this week, we have worked on pushing out a minimum viable product.
 This includes making basic player movement, basic environment, and basic UI.
 We've been working on a simple randomized spawning system for the weapons as well as being able to pick up said weapons.
 The basic UI implemented is a simple heatlh bar showing player health.
 We've also been working towards basic combat with primitive shapes for the players and weapons.

+### Week 2
+Our first game build has been published, and we are working towards taking in the feedback we received and refining the mechanics.
+One thing we had brought to our attention was the fact that our player character begins floating at a certain point, so debuggin will have to go towards that.
+Another thing we will need to be working towards is refining the character models and environment.